bbux-dev/datacraft/README.md

 to define all of the fields that should be generated for a record.
 The Data Spec does not care about the structure that the data will populate.
 A single Data Spec could be used to generate JSON, XML, or a csv file.
 Each field in the Data Spec has its own
 Field Spec that defines how the values for it should be created.
 There are a variety of core field types that are used to generate the data for each field.
-Where the built in types are not sufficient, there is an easy way to create custom types and handlers for them.
+Where the built-in types are not sufficient, there is an easy way to create custom types and handlers for them.
 The tool supports templating using the [Jinja2](https://pypi.org/project/Jinja2/) templating engine format.

 ## Build